Fehmarn Belt: Swimming

 It was initially swum across by Christof Wandratsch.

 Tunnel

-The Danish and German governments agreed on 29 June 2007 to build a fixed link to replace the ferry route.
-It is to save an hour on crossing the strait, and provide more crossing capacity.
+The Danish and German governments agreed on 29 June 2007 to build a fixed link to replace the current ferry route.

-In 2011, the Danish parliament voted overwhelmingly (with seven of eight parties supporting) for the €5.1 billion project that was intended to open in 2020.
+In 2011, the Danish parliament voted overwhelmingly (with seven of eight parties supporting) for the €5.1 billion project that was initially intended to open in 2020.
 The tunnel is to have three separate bores, two containing two motorway lanes each, and one with a double-track railway line.
-Construction started on 1 January 2021.
+Construction started on 1 January 2021, and the tunnel is expected to open in 2029.

+The tunnel will allow crossing between Rødbyhavn and Puttgarten in 10 minutes by car, or seven minutes by train, replacing a 45-minute ferry crossing.